echeran/smile-of-murugan/webbook/chapter19.md

 time after him there was almost nothing which could be compared in standard to his writings.

-Around the thirties, a group of writers gathered round a shortlived journal called *Manikkoṭi,* under the leadership of a brilliant stylist, V. Ramaswamy (Va.
-Rāmacāmi Ayyaṁkār, † 1951, “Va.
+Around the thirties, a group of writers gathered round a short-lived journal called *Manikkoṭi,* under the leadership of a brilliant stylist, V. Ramaswamy (Va.
+Rāmacāmi Ayyaṅkār, † 1951, “Va.
 Rā.").
 Putumaippittaṉ was one of them.
 Their achievement, in prose-writing as well as in poetry, must be considered as the peak of Tamil literary development between the two great wars.
-It is quite obvious, today more than ever, that almost everything which is truly creative and promising in modern Tamil *belles-lettres* has its roots in the short-lived (ca. 1930-1940) but powerful *Manikkoṭi* movement.
+It is quite obvious, today more than ever, that almost everything which is truly creative and promising in modern Tamil *belles-lettres* has its roots in the short-lived (ca. 1930-1940) but powerful *Maṇikkoṭi* movement.

 Putumaippittaṉ has been recognized as a real force in Tamil